jvandemo/angular-growl-notifications/readme.md

 You now have a working notification system in your AngularJS application.

+When you load the page, a "Hello world" notification will automatically appear and disappear.

-Visit the [examples page](http://jvandemo.github.io/angular-growl-notifications/examples) for more sample code.
+There are many additional features and options, so make sure to visit the [examples page](http://jvandemo.github.io/angular-growl-notifications/examples) for more inspiration and sample code.

 ## Change log